shaynekasai/namegen/README.md

 # Namegen

-This is a Node.js module that allows you to generate a random name.
+This is a Node.js module that allows you to generate a random name using US census data and SQLite.

 # Usage